-I generally find it helpful if the parties provide me (and all other parties) - fairly early in the arbitration process - a short "plain English" (5-10 page) outline of the principal claims and issues involved in the arbitration, a statement of their respective contentions and a plain statement of the relief sought.
+I generally find it helpful if the parties provide me (and all other parties) - fairly early in the arbitration process - a short "plain English" (5 pages or less) outline of the principal claims and issues involved in the arbitration, a statement of their respective contentions and a plain statement of the relief sought.
 We will discuss whether such claims statement should be submitted - and, if so, when - at our initial preliminary hearing and scheduling conference.

 I also find it most helpful (and generally will require) that the parties furnish me with a pre-hearing stipulation (preferably a joint statement) setting forth those facts which are agreed or stipulated to.
 While I do not require, or expect, a pre-hearing stipulation of uncontested facts in every case, I would appreciate it if you would consider preparing such a document and furnishing it to me with your pre-hearing briefs (discussed below).
 In any event, I encourage all parties to stipulate to matters, facts, dates, and claims and contentions not in controversy so that we may make the most of the time set aside for our Arbitration Hearing.
+Unfortunately, this happens in less than 25% of my cases.
+It is certainly nice when it happens